 Did you know that matcha originally came from China?
 Green tea was already finely ground there starting in the 6th century by the Buddhist Chan monks for medical purposes.
 According to the story, the influential Japanese abbot Myoan Eisai became familiar with Zen Buddhism and the tradition of drinking matcha tea around 1190 A.D. while on a study trip to China.
 He brought both of them back to his country.

 While the drinking of matcha tea was somewhat forgotten in China, this special tea pleasure became increasingly popular in Japan and quickly spread among the monks.
 They were convinced of the tea’s positive effect on the sense of well-being and drank it to support their long meditations.
 Due to its invigorating effect, matcha was used the Buddhist monks for opening the mind.
 They were also able to maintain the meditative state for a longer period of time and stayed focussed.

 Matcha later became a very important component of the tea ceremony, which is still quite prominent to this day.

-We use matcha in our new YOGI TEA® Green Tea Matcha Lemon with fruity lemongrass and zesty lime.
-In combination with other choice herbs and Ayurvedic spices, it creates a unique tea mixture that you must try.
+We use matcha in our YOGI TEA® Green Tea Matcha Lemon with fruity lemongrass and zesty lime.
+In combination with other choice herbs and spices, it creates a unique tea mixture that you must try.